pedroperezlatorre/public-automated-infrastructure-deployment/README.md

 With this repository you will create a toolchain with two elements:
 1. Access to **GitHub repo** and detect new commits.
-2. **Pipeline** trigered by commit in repo, which is composed by three stages:
+2. **Pipeline**, trigered by a commit in the repo, which is composed by three stages:
    1. Create/Update an **Schematics** workspace.
    2. Create an execution **Plan** for that schematics workspace.
    3. **Apply** the execution plan of the schematics workspace.